Future Dates

 Weekly Updates

-Sunday Mass Sheet for the Fifth Sunday of Easter (Year C) 18th May 2025 (Celebrant: Fr Alexander)
+Sunday Mass Sheet for the 22nd Sunday in Ordinary Time (Year C) 31st August 2025 (Celebrant: Fr.
+Paul)

 About the Parish